 The 127 mile/204 km Seward Highway has been designated a National Forest Scenic Byway.
 It connects the cities of Anchorage and Seward traveling past salt water bays, ice-blue glaciers, and alpine valleys.
 The first 50 miles of the highway twists and turns along the base of the Chugach Mountains, and the shore of Turnagain Arm.
 The 37-foot tides of Turnagain Arm are exceeded only by those in Nova Scotia’s Bay of Fundy.
 The waters racing out of the inlet expose miles of mud flats and when they return, frequently create 6-foot bore tides.

-Just past the turn-off for Portage Glacier, you will enter the Kenai Peninsula Borough – over 25,000 square miles of scenic park lands, forests, volcanoes, glaciers, coastline, rivers, and unique communities.
-Here it is easy to try your luck at hooking a world record king salmon or a giant halibut, photograph a Russian church, or view sea lions, whales, and seabirds on a scenic cruise, all on the same day!
+Just past the turn-off for Portage Glacier, you will enter the Kenai Peninsula Borough – over 25,000 square miles of scenic park lands, glaciers, rivers, and unique communities.
+Here it is easy to try your luck at hooking a world record king salmon or a giant halibut, photograph a Russian church, or view sea lions & whales on a scenic cruise, all on the same day!